OpenBCI/Documentation/docs/06Software/02-CompatibleThirdPartySoftware/03-OpenViBE.md

 	- Often, pressing the restart button on the OBCI board, or Disconnecting/Connecting the Dongle will fix any connection issues.
 	- If the error reports that it cannot open the selected port, make sure the COM port selected in the driver options is the same as your board.

-## Streaming from OpenBCI to OpenViBE
+### Configure OpenViBE Designer

+__[Click here to download the OpenBCI-OpenViBE example XML File.](https://github.com/OpenBCI/Docs/blob/master/assets/files/Start_OBCI_Cyton.xml)__ This file is a pre-made graph that will display both the EEG channels and the AUX channels.
+For the V3 board, the AUX channels correspond to accelerometer values in the three cardinal directions.

-Open the OpenViBE designer GUI.
-A blank page should open like below:
+Open the OpenViBE Designer GUI.
+If you are not using the example xml file, a blank page should open like below:

 ![image](../../assets/SoftwareImages/CompatibleThirdPartySoftwareImages/OpenViBE_designer.JPG)